April 14th, 2017

 Download the talking points as a fact sheet

-- HB 1913 would allow lenders to charge interest rates 6 times higher than what is allowed under current law.
+- This bill would allow lenders to charge interest more than 4 times higher for an installment loan than what is allowed under current Oklahoma law.

 Leaders of the faith community strongly oppose HB 1913